-The tummy tuck procedure is permanent and typically a tummy tuck with muscle wall tightening is only recommended if future pregnancies are not desired.
+The tummy tuck procedure is long lasting and typically a tummy tuck with muscle wall tightening is only recommended if future pregnancies are not desired*.

 The Gillian Institute’s technique for the abdominal contouring is aggressive in terms of muscle wall tightening.
 The use of permanent sutures to tighten the abdominal wall will result in the “hour glass figure” following surgery*.
 Our plastic surgeons will use interrupted and running sutures to tighten the rectus muscles (located vertically) and this will also pull the oblique muscles (located on the side of the abdomen) inward also.
 This tightening will correlate to the achenes and need for pain medication and muscle relaxants following surgery.

-Our technique does require more time in surgery compared to more common tummy tuck techniques; but she feels her technique warrants the additional time in surgery for the ultimate, permanent result.
+Our technique does require more time in surgery compared to more common tummy tuck techniques; but we feel our technique warrants the additional time in surgery for the ultimate, long lasting result*.
 If a patient is not concerned with tightening the abdominal muscles or if future pregnancies may be a possibility, and the primary goal is to remove the excess skin and any stretch marks to the abdomen; a skin only tummy tuck can be performed.
-A skin only tummy tuck will offer patients less recovery period and post operative restrictions based on no muscle work is performed in surgery.
-If the patient’s lower abdominal area is the main concern and the patient does not want to re-position the belly button; a mini-abdominoplasty or endoscopic abdominoplasty may be recommended.
+A skin only tummy tuck will offer patients less recovery period and post operative restrictions based on no muscle work is performed in surgery*.
+If the patient’s lower abdominal area is the main concern and the patient does not want to re-position the belly button; a mini-abdominoplasty or endoscopic abdominoplasty may be recommended*.

 In some cases, staging with liposuction either before or after the tummy tuck procedure may be recommended to give the best results possible with the fewest risk of complications*.
 If a patient is not at their ideal body weight or if the patient has a significant history of smoking; liposuction of the abdomen first can minimize the thickness and fullness to improve the contour with the second staged tummy tuck and to increase blood flow with re vascularization to decrease risks of healing with the second stage tummy tuck procedure*.

-The results from the tummy tuck or abdominoplasty are permanent and long lasting.
+The results from the tummy tuck or abdominoplasty are long lasting*.